 Growth is usually identified as a potential for one product to do more.
 However, the truth is that it’s an opportunity that requires improvements in an entire business.
 Make a plan and slow things down to ensure that you’re not overextending capabilities, teams, or products.
 The last mistake you’ll want to make is driving all that revenue into products you can’t sell or technology you can’t use to move forward.

-Guest author: Jake Rheude is the Director of Marketing for Red Stag Fulfillment, an eCommerce fulfillment warehouse that was born out of eCommerce.
+Guest author: Jake Rheude is the Vice President of Marketing for Red Stag Fulfillment, an eCommerce fulfillment warehouse that was born out of eCommerce.
 He has years of experience in eCommerce and business development.
 In his free time, Jake enjoys reading about business and sharing his own experience with others.